SR-Chowdhury/ML-12-M-80-Bistro-Client-P7/README.md

 * 80-3 Create Stripe account and use published key
 * 80-4 Use Test card and display card error
 * 80-5 Server side payment intent api to get client secret from stripe
+* 80-6 Get price for payment intent and understand array reduce funtion

 ## react-boilerplate-2